¡Ahora en Español!

 This is a surprisingly interesting issue.
 It comes down to the pedagogical question How should students, who are not fluent in English, best learn English?

 To understand this measure, there's some history to recount.
-So in 1998, Prop 227 was passed statewide to make sure students learned English by making it very difficult to be taught in a bilingual setting.
+In 1998, Prop 227 was passed statewide to make sure students learned English by making it very difficult to be taught in a bilingual setting.
 As a student still learning to speak English fluently, unless you had a waiver, you were put into English-only classrooms – meaning the teacher would speak nearly 100% in English – after only a year of structured English immersion.
 The intention of the (racially tinged) law was to prevent students from languishing in bilingual programs that didn't effectively teach them English.
 But, the appetite for bilingual programs in 1998 was much less than 2016.
 Anyways, after ten years, bilingual classrooms had all but disappeared.[14]

 It's now the distant future, 2016, and the Legislature has recommended to the ballot Prop 58 – what you're voting on – to repeal the key parts of Prop 227 and essentially allows local communities to decide how to teach English-learners, whether it's English-immersion, transitional bilingual, dual-immersion, or other variations.[3]